Standing on the Shore, Grasping for the Stars - Out There

 The gravitational field of the Sun subtly warps the space around it, following the rules of Einstein’s general theory of relativity.
 At a great distance from the Sun, the warped light rays come together, just like the focal point of a magnifying lens.
 If you are standing at that point and you look back at the Sun, you see a greatly magnified version of whatever is on the other side–again, just like a magnifying lens.

-A new study funded by NASA Innovative Advanced Concepts (NIAC) demonstrates the astonishing sights that could be available to a space telescope placed at the solar gravity lens point.
+A new study funded by NASA Innovative Advanced Concepts (NIAC) demonstrates the astonishing sights available to a space telescope placed at the solar gravity lens point.
+So far, astronomers have observed only a handful of planets directly, and these are seen merely as unresolved dots; most are detected only indirectly.
+But using the Sun’s magnifying power, a properly sited space telescope could scan the surface of an Earthlike planet 100 light years away at a resolution of about 1 kilometer!

-How will we get there?
-Milestones along the way.
-Let’s say it’s a phased array.
-We’ll need to figure out miniaturized probe, navigation, communication, imaging, power, reliability, radiation resistance, avoiding interstellar splat.

-But what if we could get to 1% of the speed of light?
-Visit Neptune in two weeks!
-Send probes past all the major KBOs.
-The flybys would be extremely rapid, and that’s part of the challenge too.
+That is precise enough to resolve lakes, mountain ranges, cloud patterns, and even–if you want to push speculation to the limits–the outlines of alien cities.

+Tapping into the magnifying power of the Sun requires moving out at least 550 times as far away from the Sun as the Earth is (a distance of 550 astronomical units, or AU, in scientific parlance).
+The authors of the NIAC study, led by Slava Turyshev of the Jet Propulsion Laboratory, acknowledge that transportation alone will require huge technological advances.
+They suggest that getting there in 30 years might be possible using enormous solar sails or daring Sun-diving acceleration maneuvers.

+Here, too, the answers will not come all at once.
+They will develop incrementally and unsteadily, but if we set clear long-term goals we are far more likely to end up finding them.
+The interim possibilities are tantalizing as we progress along that path.
+A propulsion system that could reach the solar gravity lens point in 3 years could reach Uranus and Neptune in a matter of weeks.

+Imagine fleets of test probes blowing through the outer solar system.
+Early versions might not even have the ability to decelerate.
+They might fly past their targets at tremendous speeds, racing to grab useful data before floating away into the galaxy.
+Ultra-high-speed imaging will require its own set of innovations, ones that could be very useful for gathering useful intelligence during a full-blown mission to Alpha Centauri…someday.

-Oh the things we’ll learn.
+Oh, the things we’ll learn along the way.
 We will at last be padding away from shore, off into the cosmic sea.

+[For more science news, and the occasional scientific speculation, follow me on Twitter: @coreyspowell]